developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

         <uses-permission android:name=”com.zebra.provider.READ”>

 ### Content URIs
-Each content URI includes the authority of the Content Provider represented as a symbolic name along with a path to a table.
-When calling a client method to access a Content Provider's table, the content URI for the table is passed as an argument.
+Each content URI includes the authority of the content provider represented as a symbolic name along with a path to a table.
+When calling a client method to access a content provider's table, the content URI for the table is passed as an argument.

 **URIs are broken into four (4) parts** as`<scheme:>//<Authority>/<Provider>/<API>`

 **For example, the URI** `content://oem_info/oem.zebra.secure/build_serial` **can be broken down as follows**:
-* `content:` is the **scheme**, which tells Android that this URI points to a Content Provider
+* `content:` is the **scheme**, which tells Android that the URI points to a content provider
-* `oem_info` is the **authority name** of the Content Provider
+* `oem_info` is the **authority name** of the content provider
-* `oem.zebra.secure` is the **Content Provider name** unique within a given authority
+* `oem.zebra.secure` is the **content provider name** unique within a given authority
 * `build_serial` is the **API name** unique within a given package name

 -----